godaddy/reduxful/docs/api.md

 ## UrlTemplateFn ⇒ <code>String</code>
 Function to create url template string which can read from Redux state.
-Placeholders in template are transformed with params by [transform-url](https://github.com/godaddy/transform-url#readme).
+Placeholders can be set, with final URL built by [transform-url](https://github.com/godaddy/transform-url#readme).

 **Kind**: global typedef
 **Returns**: <code>String</code> - urlTemplate